ZacharyGodfrey/personal-site/src/pages/index.md

 ## Hello!

-**Hey, I'm Zach.** I'm a Senior Software Engineer at [The Knot](https://theknot.com), a husband and father, and a competitive axe thrower.
+**Hey, I'm Zach.** :sunglasses: I'm a Senior Software Engineer at [The Knot](https://theknot.com), a husband and father, and a competitive axe thrower.

 ### Work